 Windows, external doors and joinery

 Repair category 1

 Notes These generally appeared in fair order consistent with age.
+We have been informed from the selling party the windows were installed September 2021.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.